 Even as a visitor, I felt self-conscious and guilty because I wasn’t going back that night.

-This pastor was definitely not alone in how much he stressed church attendance.
+This pastor was definitely not alone in how much he stressed being in church.
 It’s something I had seen before, multiple times.
 I’ve heard preaching that you should never miss church unless you are sick, even to visit family.
 I’ve heard preaching that missing church (even an evening service or Wednesday service) to see family will ruin your testimony before them.
 I’ve heard preaching that even on vacation or out of town, you should find a “church of like faith and practice” to attend.
 I’ve heard preaching that if you have a job that requires you to miss church because of work, that you should quit that job.
 I’ve heard that churches that have cancelled Sunday night and Wednesday night services are “slipping” into sin and lawlessness.

 Pardon me for just a moment, but that’s not what the verse says.